Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Introduction

-Next, we consider taking the $n_0/n_p\ll 1$ limit of the system out of equilibrium by turning on a magnetic field of constant strength on all spins.
-As the system evolves, we calculate the bipartite entanglement from both approaches as a function of time at different points in the parameter space of the $xy$- and $z$-anisotropy parameters.
-The time-averaged bipartite entanglement corresponding to both approaches in the long-time limit are shown to have a logarithmic growth with $n_p$ for all values of the $xy$-anisotropy parameter, implying a negation of the anisotropy effect due to the field-induced dynamics.
-Also, similar to the static scenario, both types of average bipartite entanglement varies as $a\left[1-\exp\left(-b(n^\prime)^m\right)\right]$ for a fixed $n_p$.
-We further consider the $n_0/n_p\gg1$ and $n_0/n_p\rightarrow 1$ limits of the spin-star system, and find that the behaviours of bipartite peripheral entanglement in these limits are qualitatively different from the same for the $n_0/n_p\ll 1$ limit.
-In the case of $n_0/n_p\gg 1$, the bipartite peripheral entanglement decreases monotonically with increasing $n_0$ as $\sim bn_0^{-m}$, and vanishes asymptotically, while $n_p$ is kept fixed.
-For $n_0/n_p\rightarrow 1$, the bipartite peripheral entanglement saturates with $n_p$.
+We first study the interplay of the \emph{localizable bipartite peripheral entanglement} (LBPE) and the size of the partitions in the zero-temperature and in all three size-limits of the system.
+In the case of the large center limit, we show that the LBPE over the equal bipartition of the peripheral spins exhibits a growth as $\log_2 n_p$ with the periphery-size when the system has no $xy$-anisotropy (cf.~\cite{Latorre2005} for a similar finding in the Lipkin-Meshkov-Glick (LMG) model), while for non-zero $xy$-anisotropy, this feature is absent.
+We refer to this as the \emph{anisotropy effect}.
+Moreover, for a fixed system-size $n$ with a partition-size $n^\prime$, LBPE varies as $a\left[1-\exp\left(-b(n^\prime)^m\right)\right]$.
+We also consider taking the system out of equilibrium by turning on a magnetic field of constant strength on all spins.
+As the system evolves, we calculate the LBPE as a function of time at different points in the parameter space of the $xy$- and $z$-anisotropy parameters.
+The time-averaged LBPE in the long-time limit are shown to have a logarithmic growth with $n_p$ for all values of the $xy$-anisotropy parameter, implying a negation of the anisotropy effect due to the field-induced dynamics.
+Moreover, similar to the static scenario, average LBPE varies as $a\left[1-\exp\left(-b(n^\prime)^m\right)\right]$ for a fixed $n_p$.
+We also compute the bipartite entanglement over the equal bipartition of the peripheral spins using the partial trace-based approach, where the central spins are traced out of the state of the system, leading to a mixed state on the peripheral spins which is used to compute the bipartite entanglement~\cite{horodecki2009}.
+In the case of the large periphery ($n_0/n_p\ll 1$) limit, our analysis suggests a qualitatively similar behaviour of the partial trace-based entanglement with the system size, as that of the LBPE. \JK{Further, for moderate-sized systems, we demonstrate that the results regarding the bipartite peripheral entanglement computed using partial trace are robust against the presence of disorder in the spin-spin interaction strengths.}